-Switzerland ratified the United Nations Framework Convention on Climate Change of 9 May 1992 and the Kyoto Protocol to the United Nations Framework Convention on Climate Change of 11 December 1997.
+Switzerland ratified the United Nations Framework Convention on Climate Change of 9 May 1992, and the Kyoto Protocol to the United Nations Framework Convention on Climate Change of 11 December 1997.

 To reduce the influence of human activity on the climate, the emission of greenhouse gases must be reduced.
-Switzerland's total greenhouse gas emissions as defined by Kyoto Protocol have remained more or less constant since 1990.
-In 2010 the federal authorities and cantons launched a new programme concerning buildings, which replaced that carried out by the Climate Cent Foundation, a voluntary initiative of the Swiss companies.
-In this context a maximum of 200 million Swiss francs per year of the income from the CO2 tax on heating fuel is being made available for the implementation of CO2-reduction measures in buildings.
-An additional 80 million to 100 million Swiss francs is to be added annually by the cantons.
+Switzerland's total greenhouse gas emissions, as defined by Kyoto Protocol, have remained more or less constant since 1990.
+In 2010, the federal authorities and cantons launched a new programme concerning buildings, which replaced that carried out by the Climate Cent Foundation, a voluntary initiative of the Swiss companies.
+In this context a maximum of 200 million Swiss francs per year of the income from the CO2 tax on heating fuel is being made available for the implementation of CO2 reduction measures in buildings.
+An additional 80 to 100 million Swiss francs is to be added annually by the cantons.

-The Swiss government also places a high priority on adaptation to climate change and developed a national adaptation strategy by the end of 2011.
-The legal framework for Switzerland's climate policy from 2013 to 2020, the revised CO2 Act and the associated CO2 Ordinance of the Federal Council entered into force on 1 January 2013.
+The Swiss government also places a high priority on adaptation to climate change, and developed a national adaptation strategy which consists of two parts.
+The Federal Council adopted part one of the strategies in March 2012 and part two in April 2014.
+The legal framework for Switzerland's climate policy from 2013-2020, the revised CO2 Act and the associated CO2 Ordinance of the Federal Council entered into force on 1 January 2013.
 They substantiate the design of the individual policy instruments and set out the goals and measures from 2013 to 2020.
 The main objective of the strategy is to coordinate adaptation to climate change throughout Switzerland, avoid duplication, exploit synergies and optimise the use of available resources.

-With the comprehensive revision of the CO2 Act Switzerland has set an ambitious target, particularly the reduction of domestic greenhouse gas emissions by 2020 by at least 20 per cent in comparison with 1990.
+With the comprehensive revision of the CO2 Act, Switzerland has set an ambitious target, particularly the reduction of domestic greenhouse gas emissions by 2020 by at least 20 per cent in comparison with 1990.
 To achieve this goal, a reduction in greenhouse gas emissions of 10.5 million tonnes by 2020 is required.

-Switzerland failed to meet its target for CO2 reductions in 2012.
-The CO2 levy will therefore be raised from 36 to 60 Swiss francs per tonne in 2014.
-The mechanism to increase the CO2 levy is based on the CO2 Act and should help to achieve statutory CO2 emission targets and to wean Switzerland off its dependence on fossil fuels.
+The CO2 levy was raised from 36 to 60 Swiss francs per tonne in January 2014.
+The mechanism to increase the CO2 levy is based on the CO2 Act, and should help to achieve statutory CO2 emission targets and to wean Switzerland off its dependence on fossil fuels.
+Both the target set by the Kyoto Protocol and the overall target of the CO2 Act have been met in the meantime.
+However, the partial targets for thermal and motor fuels of the CO2 Act were missed.